Frequently Asked Questions

 What BU schools and colleges do CGS students graduate from?

 CGS students graduate from each of the nine degree-granting schools or colleges at BU.
-The most popular schools that students continue on to are the College of Arts and Sciences (30 percent), College of Communication (30 percent), and the Questrom School of Business (20 percent).
+The most popular schools that students continue on to are the College of Arts and Sciences, College of Communication, and the Questrom School of Business.

 Notable Features of CGS

 Will I be able to study abroad if I go to CGS?
-Are there study abroad programs that satisfy requirements in the CGS core curriculum?
+Are there study abroad programs that satisfy requirements in the CGS program?

 Yes.
 We believe global education opportunities unlock exciting, enriching and invaluable experiences.
 In fact, we built in the study abroad experience as a required component of the January Boston-London program.

-We have CGS study abroad programs that satisfy certain core curriculum requirements.
-With programs in both London and Shanghai, we offer you the chance to study the humanities, natural sciences, or social sciences.
+We have CGS study abroad programs that satisfy certain CGS required courses.
+Our programs in London offer you the chance to study the humanities, natural sciences, or social sciences.
 Our programs are open to students who have completed their freshman year, and they are offered in the summer and fall semesters.
 You can also choose to study abroad during your junior or senior year.
 In fact, many CGS students do both!

 What is the team system?